petkaantonov/bluebird/API.md

 The concurrency limit applies to Promises returned by the mapper function and it basically limits the number of Promises created.
 For example, if `concurrency` is `3` and the mapper callback has been called enough so that there are three returned Promises currently pending, no further callbacks are called until one of the pending Promises resolves.
 So the mapper function will be called three times and it will be called again only after at least one of the Promises resolves.

+The order `map` calls the mapper function on the array elements is not specified, there is no guarantee on the order in which it'll execute the `map`er on the elements.
+This makes sense because the order of the even with the `{concurrency: 1}`.
+For order guarantee in sequential execution - see [`.each`](#eachfunction-iterator---promise).

 Playing with the first example with and without limits, and seeing how it affects the duration when reading 20 files:

 ```js